exil0867/nixcfg/README.md

 ## Hosts

 ### Kairos (Primary Desktop)
 Primary workstation for daily use, development, and gaming.
-With a customized Plasma desktop environment.
+With GNOME as a desktop environment.

 ### Echo (Home Server)
 Central homelab node running 24/7 with high uptime.
 Provides centralized storage, self-hosted services, and automated backups.
 Operates as a low-power HTPC capable of directing input to TVs and handling light gaming.
 Hosts containerized services while maintaining remote accessibility.